react nextjs accessibility patterns

 Should I use a headless or styled component library for accessibility?
 Headless libraries provide unstyled primitives with built-in ARIA logic, offering maximum control for custom design systems.
 Styled libraries accelerate development but may require careful auditing to ensure theme overrides don't break contrast or focus indicators.
 Choose based on your team's capacity to maintain custom accessibility logic versus adopting a pre-vetted system.

 How do I handle focus management with React Server Components?
 Server components render without client-side hydration initially, delaying interactive state.
 Use client components for focus-sensitive UI, implement manual focus restoration after route transitions, and avoid relying on useEffect for initial focus in server-rendered layouts.
-Leverage the useFocus hook pattern to synchronize focus with hydration completion.

 Can I override ARIA attributes in third-party React libraries?
 Yes, but proceed cautiously.
 Overriding roles or states can break screen reader expectations and violate WAI-ARIA specifications.
 Only override when the library's default behavior conflicts with semantic HTML, and always test with multiple assistive technologies to ensure the override improves rather than degrades the experience.